EnMasseProject/enmasse-workshop/README.md

    * _temperature_ : type topic - used by devices to report temperature
    * _max_ : type anycast - used by Spark driver to report the max temperature
-   * _control_ : type topic - used to send control messages to devices.
+   * _control/deviceX_ : type topic - used to send control messages to devices.
 Per-device control messages will be sent to control/$device-id

 ### Installing Apache Spark